aflanders7/Bookstore/README.md

 Citation for displaying the data in tables:
 Date: 8/11/23
-Adapted from from OSU CS 340 nodejs-starter-app Step 4, attribute names and table header layout are our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%204%20-%20Dynamically%20Displaying%20Data
+Adapted from from OSU CS 340 nodejs-starter-app Step 4, used setup but attribute names and table header layout are our own work
+Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%204%20-%20Dynamically%20Displaying%20Data

 Citation for the adding data forms:
 Date: 8/11/23
-Adapted from from OSU CS 340 nodejs-starter-app Step 5, labels and ids are our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%205%20-%20Adding%20New%20Data
+Adapted from from OSU CS 340 nodejs-starter-app Step 5, used setup but labels and ids are our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%205%20-%20Adding%20New%20Data

 Citation for deleting the data from tables:
 Date: 8/11/23
-Adapted from from OSU CS 340 nodejs-starter-app Step 6, labels and attribute names are our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%207%20-%20Dynamically%20Deleting%20Data
+Adapted from from OSU CS 340 nodejs-starter-app Step 6, used setup but labels and attribute names are our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%207%20-%20Dynamically%20Deleting%20Data

 Citation for the updating forms: